 2025

-Paperweights, Amsterdam, NL (apartment show)
+Paperweights, Amsterdam, the Netherlands (experimental apartment show)

 2023